FriedScholvinck/dotfiles/README.md

 # My Dotfiles

 This repository contains my personal dotfiles and setup scripts for a productive development environment.

+I am working on a Mac, and I am using Homebrew to install all the tools.

-It includes configurations for Alacritty, Neovim (with LazyVim), tmux, Starship prompt, and more.
+Currently, my setup consists of configurations for Alacritty, Neovim (with LazyVim), tmux, Starship prompt, and more.

 ## Components